ABOUT JULIE JOHNSTONE

 Her minimal text works have appeared in several journals and publications, most recently in The New Concrete: visual poetry since 2000 (Hayward Publishing, 2015), Quait, Scree, and p.o.w

-She is a member of the AMBruno collective and exhibit with them throughout the UK, and the US, including:
+She is a member of the AMBruno collective and exhibits with them internationally and throughout the UK, including:

 She was awarded the inaugural Research Residency in Artists’ Books at the Edinburgh College of Art Library, May 2014.

 Funding was granted by Creative Scotland in 2015 for an extended residency and exhibition in Kyoto, Japan, after a self-funded initial visit in 2014.
 A further residency was undertaken in Kyoto in 2016, and an extended return trip is planned for autumn 2018.

 Her next solo exhibition will be at the private library of William Zachs, Blackie House, Edinburgh, in late 2017.

 Making Beyond Words: Intersections between Text, Image, Display: Celebrating 50 years of Concrete Poetry Bath Spa University, Corsham, 2017

 Frog Pond Plop : homage to Basho, Cairn, Pittenweem, Scotland, 2015

 RUkSSIAN Artists’ Books Tsaritsyno Museum and Reserve, Moscow, 2014